poko09/Translator/README.md

 # Translator

-<h3> Autor: </h3>
+<h3> Author: </h3>

 - Karol Augustyniak
 <br>

-Projekt zaliczeniowy w ramach przedmiotu Języki i Biblioteki Analizy Danych
+<b>Computer Science - Data Science</b>

-<b>Informatyka - Data Science</b>
+<b>AGH UST</b>

-Główną ideą projektu jest stowrzenia programu o następującej funkcjonalności:
+The main idea of the project is to develop a program with the following functionality:
-- nagrywanie dźwięku,
+- sound recording,
-- transkrypcja nagranego głosu
+- transcription of the recorded voice,
-- tłumaczenie z dowolnego języka na język angielski
+- translation from any language into English,
-- detekcja języka, w którym zostało wykonane nagranie.
+- detection of the language in which the recording was made.

 <br>